Does the Pass Plus Scheme bring down the cost of your car insurance?

 There’s a few other ways you could lower the cost of your car insurance, including:

-- Black box insurance, which allows insurance providers to keep an eye on how you’re driving, can earn you a discount on your insurance if you can show you’re consistently driving well.
+- Opting for black box insurance – this allows insurance providers to keep an eye on how you’re driving.
+This could earn you a discount on your insurance if you can show that you’re consistently driving well.

-- Sharing your car with an experienced driver – adding a more experienced driver to your policy as a named driver can bring down the cost of your insurance.
-But you need to be certain that the person identified as the main driver really is the person driving the car most of the time.
-Not being honest about this is a type of insurance fraud called fronting
+- Sharing your car with an experienced driver – adding a more experienced driver to your policy as a named driver could bring down the cost of your insurance.
+But the main driver named on the policy must be the one who drives the car the most.
+Not being honest about this is a type of insurance fraud called fronting.

-- Parking your car securely – where your car is parked overnight can affect the cost of your insurance.
-Parking in a garage can save you cash.
+- Parking your car securely – where your car is parked overnight could affect the cost of your insurance.
 If you have to park on a public road, fitting your car with an alarm, immobiliser or other security device could help lower the cost of your premium.

 Then you'll like these